Ma-Marcinowski/Verificational-Model/README.md

    * #### 2.1.
 Model

      * 2.1.1.
-Model architecture variant 1.0:
+Model architecture FCL variant:

-        - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets (either AlexNet or VGG13), which outputs are flattend, concatenated and then passed to the fully connected layers for binary classification.
+        - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets (AlexNets), which outputs are flattend, concatenated and then passed to the fully connected layers for binary classification.
 Inputs to both conv-paths are identical in shape, dataset and preprocessing;

-        - AlexNet Core Network var1.0 - {as desc in paper};

-        - VGG13 Core Network var1.0 - {as desc in paper}.
-However, the size of the output of the network is reduced by kernel stride [2x2] on the first convolutional layer - as opposed to vanilla kernel stride [1x1] on the first conv layer.
-Therefore (flattend and concatenated outputs of VGG core nets) input to FCL is of size [none, 16384] as opposed to [none, 65536];
+        - AlexNet Core Network - as described by {paper}.
+Differences from AlexNet: added batch normalization layers, dropout layers, L2 regularizers and applied SGD optimizer;

-        - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation) for both core network types;
+        - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation);

         - Activation - ReLU for all layers, sigmoid for the output neuron;